fredyshox/PageView/README.md

 }
 ```

 There is also a built-in `PageControlTheme.default` style, mimicking `UIPageControl` appearance.
+To hide it completely use `PageControlTheme.invisible`.

 ## API